-State Medical Waste Regulations
+State Medical Waste Disposal Regulations

 Approximately all U.S. states have adopted medical waste regulations to some degree.
 Not similar to state dangerous waste regulations, which are based on the federal RCRA standards, state medical waste standards are very different from them.